“Amazing purchase experience, very fast and efficent service…”Martin Meikleham

 No code needed.

-Nitrofurantoin is an antibiotic treatment that is used to clear up a urinary tract infection.
-UTIs are common in women and are caused by bacteria travelling up the urethra and into the bladder.
+Nitrofurantoin is an antibiotic used to treat uncomplicated urinary tract infections (UTIs).
+An uncomplicated UTI may involve the bladder but does not involve the kidneys.
+UTIs are usually caused by bacteria traveling up the urethra and into the bladder.

 Each capsule contains 50 or 100mg of Nitrofurantoin as the active ingredient.

-The additional ingredients in the medication are lactose, maize starch, pregelatinised maize starch, sodium starch glycollate and magnesium stearate.
-(The inactive ingredients may vary between different manufacturers).
+Additional ingredients include lactose, maize starch, pregelatinized maize starch, sodium starch glycolate, magnesium stearate.
+Inactive ingredients may vary between manufacturers.

 Nitrofurantoin should be taken as soon as possible after noticing symptoms.

 Always finish the course of Nitrofurantoin that you have been prescribed.
-If you stop the treatment early then you are likely to experience a recurring UTI as the bacteria may still be present.
+Stopping treatment early can lead to a recurrence of the infection, as bacteria may still be present in the bladder.

 Side Effects commonly include: